kennethleungty/Generative-AI-Pharmacist/README.md

     </div>

     3. From the output on the ChatGPT screen, copy and save the generated text in a text file on your local machine.
-> I had to regenerate the response several times because I found some of the output to be overly theoretical and academic, and does not sound like the expected layman format for explaining medications to patients.
+> I had to regenerate the response several times because I found some of the output to be overly theoretical and academic, and is not in the expected layman format for explaining medications to patients.

 <br>